nes-b/AstSyns/README.md

 For further analyses, only the *Counts* argument will be used. \
 The density is calculated as described in the main section above.

-After applying this workflow to every extracted ROI, calculating the mean of each distance circle area for every imaged \
-astrocytic domain, we obtain the values of distance circle-specific as well as cohort-specific synaptic density measurements.
+After applying this workflow to every extracted ROI, subsequently calculating the mean of each distance circle area for every imaged astrocytic domain, we obtain the values of distance circle-specific as well as cohort-specific synaptic density measurements.